PythonLinks/green-party/README.md

 # Green Party WordPress theme

-This is a theme for Green Party candidates and parties.
-You can host it on yourself at your favorite hosting company.
+This is an open source WordPress theme for Green Party candidates and parties.
 We also offer volunteer managed WordPress DreamHost hosting at cost (~$10/month) to local parties and candidates.
 This theme plays well with NationBuilder and with [GreenMaps](https://greenmaps.us).
 It is initially being used to replace the California Green Party website with one which works well on cell phones.
 Other sites should be released shortly.

 The California Green Party is (hopefully) migrating off of closed source and expensive corporate NationBuilder hosted in the US's